khairnarakshay/personal-resume/README.md

 # personal-resume
-it is about personal resume buulding using html css
+It is about my portfolio website building using html css